easyops-cn/next-core/packages/brick-scripts/README.md

 # brick-scripts

 Generate new brick-packages or new lib-packages or new bricks in existed packages.
-No worry!
+No worries!

 ## Usage